bentoml/BentoML/docs/source/concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-  The Adaptive Micro-batching option has become the default behavior starting release 0.12.0.
+  The micro-batching option has become the default behavior starting release 0.12.0.
-  Running with the --disable-microbatch option will fail.
+  Use the --disable-microbatch option to turn off batching behavior.

 Micro batching is a technique where incoming prediction requests are grouped into small batches to achieve the performance advantage of batch processing in model inference